 12.2.6.7 Avoid duplication and overlap

 If the station (or network, in the case of mobile stations) is included in RBON, it should not duplicate or overlap with other existing RBON observations or other existing sources of data made available to WMO Members (such as satellite data) from the considered area.
 Indeed, RBON stations are expected to add value in terms of meeting the threshold up to breakthrough requirements for top-level high-priority variables to be observed in support of priority application areas.
-For example, as indicated in the Manual on the WIGOS, Table 7 of Attachment 3.1, the horizontal resolution requirements are very demanding for some applications, such as high-resolution NWP (HRNWP) and Nowcasting/very short-range forecasting (VSRF), even at the threshold level.
+For example, the horizontal resolution requirements are very demanding for some applications, such as high-resolution NWP (HRNWP) and Nowcasting/very short-range forecasting (VSRF), even at the threshold level.
 Such requirements are likely to be met by RBON only over very limited domains but not over regional or global domains.
 In this case, the design of RBON would need to take into account how its surface stations/platforms could complement the observations available from space or other surface-based remote-sensing observing platforms (for example, lower tropospheric wind (horizontal) for HRNWP).

 12.2.6.8 Even distribution of stations